Programs for Boy and Girl Scouts

 Fees: $6 per Scout, $6 per Adult

-Additional Information: Please contact the Lyceum's Education Coordinator at 703.746.4994 to be added to the mailing list for 2014.
+Additional Information: Please contact the Lyceum's Education Coordinator at 703.746.4994 to be added to the mailing list for future scout programming.

-Interested in doing more while you are in Alexandria?: Older scouts might enjoy a special Wonders of Science tour on March 16 at nearby Stabler-Leadbeater Apothecary Museum.
+Interested in doing more while you are in Alexandria?: Older scouts might enjoy participating in Swordsmen’s Rendezvous on March 8 at nearby Gadsby's Tavern Museum.
 Click here to learn more about this special event.

 Seniors, Cadettes, Ambassadors: Volunteer Opportunities